klaviyo/klaviyo-android-sdk/README.md

 We also provide an `Intent.appendKlaviyoExtras(RemoteMessage)` extension method, which attaches the data to your notification intent that the Klaviyo SDK requires in order to track opens when you call `Klaviyo.handlePush(intent)`.

-**A note on push tokens and multiple profiles:** Klaviyo SDK will disassociate the device push token from the current profile whenever it is reset by calling `setProfile` or `resetProfile`.
+#### Push tokens and multiple profiles
+Klaviyo SDK will disassociate the device push token from the current profile whenever it is reset by calling `setProfile` or `resetProfile`.
 You should call `setPushToken` again after resetting the currently tracked profile to explicitly associate the device token to the new profile.